Sister Act: Plot

-Meanwhile, Vince has placed a bounty on Deloris' head and is intent on finding her.
+Meanwhile, Vince has placed a bounty on Deloris's head and is intent on finding her.
 Souther chastises Deloris for nearly being exposed on national TV.
 She assures him she will try to keep a lower profile, and Souther attends a Mass.
 The choir continues to amaze parishioners and visitors, especially with a rendition of "My Guy" – rewritten and performed as "My God".

 O'Hara informs the convent that Pope John Paul II, having heard of the choir's success, will visit the church and would like to hear them perform.
 Deloris tells Reverend Mother that Vince's upcoming trial means she will soon leave; the Mother reveals she has resigned as abbess, believing she is no longer useful to the convent as her authority was unintentionally undermined.
 Deloris tries to convince her to stay and keep the parish thriving as it is, but the Mother retorts that she believes herself too old-fashioned and incapable of doing so.

 Souther discovers a corrupt detective in his own department who has disclosed Deloris's location to Vince and rushes to San Francisco to warn her.
 Though he arrives in time, Deloris insists on staying, feeling a sense of responsibility to her friends in the convent.
 Vince's men kidnap Deloris and Mary Robert, but Deloris helps Mary Robert escape.
-When Mary Robert returns to the convent, Reverend Mother reveals Deloris' true identity to the nuns and explains why she had been hiding in their convent.
-The nuns decide to rescue Deloris, and Reverend Mother leads them in guilting a local helicopter pilot to fly them to Reno.
+When Mary Robert returns to the convent, Reverend Mother reveals Deloris's true identity to the nuns and explains why she had been hiding in their convent.
+The nuns decide to rescue Deloris, and Reverend Mother leads them in guilt tripping a local helicopter pilot into giving them a ride to Reno.

 In Reno, Vince orders his men to kill Deloris, but they cannot bring themselves to shoot her while she is dressed in a nun's habit.
 Arriving at the casino, the nuns find Deloris after she escapes Vince's men and try to sneak her out, but are cornered by Vince and his entourage in the lounge.
 Deloris prepares to sacrifice herself, but Vince's men still refuse to shoot her.
 Vince is hesitant himself, but works up the courage to shoot her.
 He hesitates just long enough for Souther to shoot him in the arm and arrest him and his men.

 Thanking Deloris for her actions, Reverend Mother decides to remain as abbess.
 Returning to San Francisco, the choir, led by Deloris, sings "I Will Follow Him" to a packed audience in a refurbished Saint Katherine's, receiving a standing ovation from all including Reverend Mother, the Pope, Monsignor O'Hara, and Souther.
 Deloris continues to guide and coach the choir as a touring musical group.